Dental Hygiene (BSDH) Baccalaureate Degree Completion Program

 - DENH 440 Restorative Functions Clinic (1 credit)

-These requirements apply to students enrolled in DENH 440, Restorative Functions Clinic, and/or students implementing a clinical component to DENH 430P, Dental Hygiene Capstone.
+These requirements apply only to students enrolled in DENH 440, Restorative Functions Clinic, and/or students implementing a clinical component to DENH 430P, Dental Hygiene Capstone.

 - Appropriate documentation of an active dental hygiene license

 - Evidence of current professional liability insurance

 - Evidence of successful background study

 - Evidence of current CPR certification

 - Evidence of current health insurance

 Metropolitan State University and Normandale Community College are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Higher Learning Commission

 Chicago, IL 60602-2504